Make-School-Courses/Git-Team-Workflow/README.md

 You'll need to fix it.

-The ending is part of regular development your team is improving something that is alread there.
+The ending is part of regular development your team is improving something that is already there.
 This work should be done on the development branch.

 - Checkout develop branch